 It’s best to step back and take a larger view to understand U.S. involvement in Vietnam in the 1960s and early 70’s.
 Southeast Asia had a long history of war and occupation dating back centuries, including China’s attempts to take over from the 11th to 18th centuries.
 As Europe carved up Asia in the 19th century, with Britain in Burma (Myanmar), Malaya (Singapore & Malaysia), Shanghai, and Hong Kong, and the Dutch in the East Indies (Indonesia), the French grabbed their piece of the pie, starting in earnest in 1858.
 By 1893, French Indochina included what we now call Vietnam, Laos, and Cambodia.
-Most of what’s now Thailand, then called Siam by the British, was a buffer between the French and British colonies.
+Most of what’s now Thailand, then called Siam by the British, buffered the French and British colonies.

 With France being overwhelmed by Germany during World War II, Japan invaded this territory in their quest for tin and rubber in 1940.
 That led the U.S. to question its trading partnership with Japan since they then stood poised to threaten U.S. oil in Dutch Indonesia, to the east.
 President Franklin Roosevelt cut off oil and steel exports to Japan, setting the stage for Pearl Harbor and the Pacific War.